pbenner/modhmm/README.md

 ## ModHMM

 ModHMM is a highly modular genome segmentation method that incorporates genome-wide predictions from a set of classifiers.
-In order to simplify usage, ModHMM implements a default set of classifiers, but also allows to use predictions from third party classifiers.
+In order to simplify usage, ModHMM implements a default set of classifiers, but also allows to use predictions from third party methods.

 ### Installation